Modbus Setup Guide

 - Select the newly added application in the Project tree.

-- In the ModbusIO resource in the Resource tree, right-click/add a ModbusSlaveTCP to ModbusSlaveApp.
+- In the ModbusIO resource in the Resource tree, in the 'Generic Slave/Server' group, right-click/add a ModbusSlaveTCP to ModbusSlaveApp.

 - Click the ModbusSlaveTCP component that was added to navigate into it.